dreylago/prefs/README.md

 ### Populate form fields:

-We can populate fields if a field in our model has not any value and we are creating a new record.
+Populate fields with default values if a field in our model has not any value and we are creating a new record.

 ```php